FrankDocu/Lichess-Development-Onboarding/translation_context.md

 %s Analysed games=%s is the number of games with a complete computer analysis.
 Links to http://lichess.org/games/analysed.
 It is a list of any game that has had a computer analysis performed on it.

 Bookmarked by %s players=%s is the number of players.
 This appears above the bookmark star in a game that has been bookmarked.
-Example: http://lichess.org/analyse/vyvcbk8s.
+Example: http://lichess.org/analyse/vyvcbk8s

-View in full size=The title text (what you see when you hover the mouse over) of the small chess boards dotted around the site.
+View in full size=Clicking one of these small boards brings you to the game's unique page.
+This is the title text (what you see when you hover the mouse over) of the small chess boards dotted around the site.
 These small boards are most prominent in the "Games" pages (http://lichess.org/games).
-Clicking one of these small boards brings you to the game's unique page.

 Sign out=Clicking this signs you out of your lichess profile.
 This is part of the profile drop-down menu on the top of every page when you are signed in to an account.

 Sign in=Clicking takes you to a form that allows you to sign into your lichess profile (account).
 This is a red-coloured button that appears at the navigation bar at the top when you are not signed in to an account, or playing anonymously.
 Please keep it as short as possible.

 New to Lichess?=It is next to a button that allows you to register an account on the website.
-The translation should be friendly and inviting; free translations are recommended for this string.
+The translation should be friendly and inviting; free/loose translations are recommended for this string.
 This sentence appears on the "Sign in" page.

 You need an account to do that=This error message appears when trying actions or going to pages that require being signed in with a user account.

-Register=Allows you to register an account.
+Register=Clicking this allows you to register an account.
 Appears as a button on the "Sign in" page.
 It is recommended to translate this word as a verb.

-People=Links to http://lichess.org/people.
-The page contains statistics about the most successful players of Lichess by various measures.
-"People" is one of the links at the top of every page, so keep it as short as possible
+// will soon appear on the training page (for anonymous players), too

-Games=Links to http://lichess.org/games.
-The page displays games currently being played and has links to various other tools on the site to find out about past games on lichess, such as a search engine that queries the database of games.
+Games=The page displays games currently being played and has links to various other tools on the site to find out about past games on lichess, such as a search engine that queries the database of games.
 "Games" is one of the links at the top of every page, so keep it as short as possible.
+Links to http://lichess.org/games

-Forum=Links to http://lichess.org/forum.
-It is Lichess's webforum, where users can discuss various topics, chess-related or not.
+Forum=It is Lichess's webforum, where users can discuss various topics, chess-related or not.
 These are sometimes called "bulletin boards".
 "Forum" is one of the links at the top of every page, so keep it as short as possible.
+Links to http://lichess.org/forum

 %s posted in topic %s=The first %s is the player's name and the second %s is the title of the topic in the forum.
 By "topic" here we mean a discussion, sometimes called a "thread" in this context.
 This is one of the sentences that appears in the activity timeline on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.

 Players=Some have been translating as "[Chess] Players".
 This is acceptable only if it is one word (e.g. "Szachiści" in Polish).
 Otherwise, keep just translate to "Players".
 This appears as one of the links on the navigation bar at the top of every page.
 Links to http://lichess.org/people

 Minutes per side=This appears in all the game creation menus (e.g. "Create a game", "Play with a friend") after you have ticked "Time control".
-Below it is a slider that lets you select how many minutes each player will have on the clock.
+Below it is a slider that lets you select how many minutes each player will have on their chess clock.

 Variant=This appears in all the game creation menus (e.g. "Create a game", "Play with a friend").
 Below it is a selection of variants the player can choose from.
 Currently only Standard chess and Chess960 are supported.

-Time control=This appears in all the game creation menus (e.g. "Create a game", "Play with a friend").
+Time control=Ticking this checkbox allows for time controls to be implemented in the game.
+If the box is left unticked, the game is one of unlimited time.
+This appears in all the game creation menus (e.g. "Create a game", "Play with a friend").
 It also appears in player profiles next to games that have time controls implemented.
 This sentence is a heading to time controls for the game.
-Next to it is a checkbox.
-Ticking the box allows for time controls to be implemented in the game.
-If the box is left unticked, the game is one of unlimited time.

 Time=This appears in the table of games you can join on the "Play" page (http://lichess.org/).